 IIG is grant assistance, available as gap funding to infrastructure improvements required for specific residential or mixed-use infill development.
-Funds will be allocated through a competitive process, based on the merits of the individual infill projects and areas.
-Some of the application selection criteria includes housing density, project readiness, access to transit, proximity to amenities, and housing affordability.
+Funds will be allocated through a competitive process for Large Jurisdictions, based on the merits of the individual infill projects and areas.
+Application selection criteria includes housing density, project readiness, access to transit, proximity to amenities, and housing affordability.

-To be eligible for funding, a Capital Improvement Project must be an integral part of, or necessary for the development of a Qualifying Infill Project.
-Program grant funds must be used for reasonable and necessary costs of the Capital Improvement Project.
-Eligible activities include new construction, rehabilitation, and acquisition of infrastructure.
+To be eligible for funding, a Capital Improvement Project must be an integral part of, or necessary for the development of either a Qualifying Infill Project or housing designated within a Qualifying Infill Area.
+Eligible costs include the construction, rehabilitation, demolition, relocation, preservation, and acquisition of infrastructure.